vyos/vyos-documentation/docs/install.rst

    APPEND initrd=initrd.img-4.19.54-amd64-vyos boot=live nopersistence \
           noautologin nonetworking fetch=http://address:8000/filesystem.squashfs

-HTTP
+Step 3: HTTP
-""""
+""""""""""""

-As you read in the configuration file, we are sending ``filesystem.squashfs`` through HTTP.
+As you can read in the configuration file, we are sending ``filesystem.squashfs`` through HTTP.
 As that is a heavy file, we choose HTTP to speed up the transfer over TFTP.

-Run a web server - you can use a simple one like `Python's SimpleHTTPServer`_ and start serving the ``filesystem.squashfs`` file.
+First run a web server - you can use a simple one like `Python's SimpleHTTPServer`_ and start serving the ``filesystem.squashfs`` file.
 The file can be found inside the ``/live`` directory of the extracted contents of the ISO file.

-Edit the configuration file at the :ref:`install_from_tftp` so that it shows the correct URL at ``fetch=http://address/filesystem.squashfs``.
-Then restart the TFTP service.
+Second, edit the configuration file at the :ref:`install_from_tftp` so that it shows the correct URL at ``fetch=http://<address_of_your_HTTP_server>/filesystem.squashfs``.

+And third, restart the TFTP service.
 If you are using VyOS as your TFTP Server, you can restart the service with ``sudo service tftpd-hpa restart``.

 .. note::  Make sure the available directories and files in both TFTP and HTTP